Stability of the bulk gap for frustration-free topologically ordered quantum lattice systems: Quasi-locality, Domains and Local Decompositions

 \subsection{In the GNS space}

-The proofs of our main results will be primarily carried out in the GNS representation of the reference state $\omega_0$.

-As discussed in Section~\ref{sec:main}, let $\eta$ be a finite-range, uniformly bounded, frustration free interaction on $\Gamma$.
-Denote by $\delta_0$ the corresponding closed derivation with dense domain ${\rm dom}( \delta_0) \subset \cA$ having $\cA^{\rm loc}$ as a core, and let $\{ \tau_t^{(0)} | t \in \mathbb{R} \}$, denote the strongly continuous, system dynamics.
-For any infinite-volume, zero-energy ground state $\omega_0$, let $(\cH, \pi_0, \Omega)$ denote the corresponding GNS triple.
-The quasi-local maps discussed in the previous subsection can be represented in the GNS representation and we now present the necessary properties we will need in this setting.
+The spectral perturbation arguments are carried out in the GNS representation of the reference state $\omega_0$.
+The quasi-local maps discussed in the previous subsection can be lifted to the GNS representation and we now present the necessary properties we will need in this setting.